advaidya/chitragupta/README.md

 # Interaction Recorder

 A Puppeteer-based application that records user interactions with websites and saves them in JSON format.
 This tool captures clicks, form inputs, navigation, and other user activities for analysis, testing, or automation purposes.
+By default, it's configured to record interactions on the Allstate purchase flow.

 ## Features